There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Like Slovenia, I realized I had a ton of pictures from Taiwan that I never shared.
 Or probably even edited.
 Sometimes I like to go back and look at pictures from past trips because I’ll see some and think why didn’t I do anything with this yet?
 So, these are those pictures.
 The ones I never did anything with or didn’t have anything to write about them or didn’t know what they were.
 A little collection of the odd ones out.

-I’ve found out what a few of these places are, there is the Fo Guang Shan Buddha Museum, that’s all the stuff with the Buddha, and the Xuan Xang Temple, that’s the first picture and a few others.
+I’ve found out what a few of these places are, there is the Fo Guang Shan Buddha Museum, that’s all the stuff with the Buddha, and the Xuan Xang Temple.
 There are some from Taroko Gorge near Hualien and the Dragon Bridge in Taitung.
 There’s Jiufen, Sun Moon Lake, and Kaohsiung.
 And you can’t forget Xiao Yehliu, Kenting, and Jiji.

 Tips for visiting Taiwan:

 - Give yourself more than a day or long layover.
 I met a few people doing this, and it’s a great way to see Taipei if you’re limited on time, but there is so much more in Taiwan that should be seen.

 - If you do only have one day, these are some of the best things to see in Taipei.

 - Definitely go to the East Coast.
 Spend some time in Hualien, an awesome base for exploring Taroko Gorge.
 Taitung is another cool city on the east coast, not too far from Hualien.